qunabu/pandemia/index.md

 * `distrAge79` "Percentage of age 70-79 distribition from whole population"
 * `distrAge100` "Percentage of age 80-100 distribition from whole population"

-0-9 3% means that from the whole population 3% has age between 0 to 9 (including 9) and so on.
+Value `0.03` for `distrAge9` means that from the whole population 3% has age between 0 to 9 (including 9) and so on.
 The reason to have age in the simulatio is that fatality ratio is different for each range.
-All the percenage is sum must eqals 100%
+All the percenage is sum must eqals 1 (which is 100%).

 #### Fatality ratio